Number of DWI citations dramatically drop due to coronavirus

 ALBUQUERQUE, N.M.
 (KRQE) – Drunk driving is a problem in our state but with people staying home now because of the coronavirus, are police seeing a drop in DWIs?

-A State police spokesperson said he was shocked to see that the numbers of DWIs is half of what it was this time last year.
+A New Mexico State Police spokesperson said he was shocked to see that the numbers of DWIs are half of what it was this time last year.

 “I’m going to start over,” said Jon “Bones” Jones in a police lapel recording.
 “I have ADD, I get punched in the head for a living.”